astreum/whitepaper/README.md

 A Transaction consists of:

 1. body
-2. dilithium3 public keys
+2. dilithium3 public key
-3. dilithium3 signatures
+3. dilithium3 signature
-4. ed25519 public keys
+4. ed25519 public key
-5. ed25519 signatures
+5. ed25519 signature

 The transaction body has:

 1. chain
 2. counter
 3. data
-4. recipient (empty for contract creation)
+4. recipient
 5. solar limit
 6. type
 7. value

 Transaction types:

+- value transfer
+- channel fund
+- channel approve
+- channel withdraw
+- channel close
+- contract create
 - contract call
-- contract creation
-- value transfer

 ### Solar

 `Solar` is the unit of value in the Astreum Blockchain.

-The account balance, storage and compute costs are denominated in `Solar`.
+The account balance, storage, compute and networking costs are denominated in `Solar`.

 Value magnitudes are: